fenago/datastax-enterprise-cassandra/DS201-Exercises/md/06 Node.md

 ## 4) Try:

-## /home/ubuntu/node/bin/dsetool status
+## /home/ubuntu/node/bin/nodetool status

-## Take note as to the differences between dsetool status and nodetool status.
+## Take note as to the differences between nodetool status and nodetool status.
 Although

-## both tools have a status command, dsetool works with DataStax Enterprise™ as a whole
+## both tools have a status command, nodetool works with Apache Cassandra™ as a whole

 ## (Apache Cassandra™, Apache Spark™, Apache Solr™, Graph) whereas nodetool is specific to